Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-The top left-hand panel of Figure \ref{fig:simulated_observations} shows that the period ratio distribution of {\it stable} and {\it unstable} detected systems of Model-I with ${\rm t_{start}= 0.5~Myr}$.
-We only consider in all our analysis adjacent planet pairs with ${\rm P_{out}/P_{in}} < 10$.
+For a given line of sight, if at least one planet is detected\footnote{In our synthetic observation model, a detection is characterized by a planet transiting in front of the star.
+We do not attempt to model the signal-to-noise ratio of the light curve, for example, and so our biases are simply due to the geometry of the system relative to the view direction.} we store the orbital details of each detect planet and from the detected planet(s) we create a new observed planetary system.
+The top left-hand panel of Figure \ref{fig:simulated_observations} shows the period ratio distribution of stable and unstable detected systems of Model I with ${\rm t_{start}= 0.5~Myr}$.
+In the whole of our analysis, we only consider adjacent planet pairs with ${\rm P_{out}/P_{in}} < 10$.
 The synthetic observed distributions (black dashed/solid lines) are more compact than the respective original ones.
 This is because if two adjacent planets are widely spaced radially we are more likely to observe only one of them (typically the inner one) and therefore miss the information on their wide separation.
-Instead planets close to each other are more likely to be both observed and therefore the datum on their narrow separation is unlikely to be missed.
-Thus, the period ratio distribution of detected {\it stable} planet pairs shifts towards small period ratios.
+Instead, planets close to each other are more likely to be observed (i.e., both of them) and therefore the datum on their narrow separation is unlikely to be missed.

-This effect becomes even more pronounced for {\it unstable} systems where adjacent planet pairs are typically not resonant but mutually inclined.
-Only planet pairs with sufficiently small mutual orbital inclinations are detected in {\it unstable} systems.
+This effect is more pronounced for unstable systems where adjacent planet pairs are typically not resonant but mutually inclined.
+Only planet pairs with sufficiently small mutual orbital inclinations are detected in unstable systems.
 Planet pairs with small mutual orbital inclinations are generally the more compact planet pairs as well (see Figure \ref{fig:statistics}).
-Thus, the period ratio distribution of detected {\it unstable} systems tend to get more compact.
-We anticipate that this result is qualitatively different from that found in \citet{izidoroetal17} where synthetic observations of {\it unstable} systems produced even more spread planetary systems.
-Next, we will explain our approach when conducting synthetic simulations of transit observations and the reason behind this difference.
+Thus, the period ratio distribution of detected unstable systems tends to be significantly more compact than the real one.
+We anticipate that this result is qualitatively different from that found in \citet{izidoroetal17}, where synthetic observations of unstable systems produced an even greater spread of planetary systems for the following reason.